Ifeoma Ajunwa: Career

 Ajunwa is a writer, legal scholar, AI ethics researcher, and tenured professor of law.
 She has held several brief positions at different law schools and is currently serving as the Asa Griggs Candler Professor of Law at Emory Law School.
 Prior to that, Ajunwa was an assistant professor at the Cornell University School of Industrial and Labor Relations and an associate faculty member at Cornell Law School.

 She is a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University, where previously she served as a Fellow from 2016–2017 and as a Teaching Fellow at Harvard Law School,.
 Ajunwa was awarded tenure by Cornell University on May 22, 2020.
-After leaving Cornell, she briefly taught Contracts at the University of North Carolina School of Law.
-In her first semester at UNC, she accepted a position at Emory University School of Law, which she began in 2023.

 Ajunwa's research interests are at the intersection of law and technology with a particular focus on the ethical governance of workplace technologies, race and tech, AI and Discrimination (especially in the region of Africa), corporate governance, DEI, health equity and privacy.
 Her research focus is also on diversity and inclusion in the labor market and the workplace.

 Her first book – The Quantified Worker – was published by Cambridge University Press in May 2023.

 Ajunwa is an active keynote speaker, board member, advisor, and expert on AI and Ethics issues.
 She has testified before Congress and several governmental agencies.
 On January 20, 2023, she testified before the Equal Employment Opportunity Commission (EEOC) Meeting of January 31, 2023 – Navigating Employment Discrimination in AI and Automated Systems.
 On February 5, 2020, Ajunwa testified at a U.S. House of Representatives Committee on Education and Labor hearing on "The Future of Work: Protecting Workers' Civil Rights in the Digital Age".
 She discussed artificial intelligence-enabled racial bias in hiring practices and advocated for legislation protecting personal and genetic data privacy in the workplace.
 On May 6, 2018, Ajunwa was a TEDx Speaker at Cornell University where she presented a talk on the Controversies of Ethics and Technology in the Modern Workplace.
 At Cornell, Ajunwa has served as a board member on several advisory boards, including for the Institute for Africa Development and the Cornell Prison Education Program (CPEP).
 She is a founding board member of the Labor Tech Research Network and has served as advisory board member or consultant for several Fortune 500 tech companies.